 Te Taratī o Puke ArikiPuke Ariki Trust

 Since its inception the Trust has assisted Puke Ariki to raise substantial funds through grants and donations.
 Most notably the Trust has supported the Common Ground exhibition series, the Swainson/Woods photographic project and the exhibitions It’s Not Just a Game: Whānau, Whakapapa, Whutupaoro and Surf: Shaping Taranaki.
-The Trust has also helped negotiated the gifting and long-term loan to Puke Ariki of significant collection items including The Banks’ Florilegium and The Highgrove Florilegium.
+The Trust has also helped negotiate the gifting and long-term loan to Puke Ariki of significant collection items including The Banks’ Florilegium and The Highgrove Florilegium.

 Taranaki Collection Fund

-Launched in June 2015 by the Rt Hon Helen Clark ONZ, the Puke Ariki Trust Taranaki Collection Fund is designed to give Puke Ariki quick access to the resources required to purchase objects of cultural significance to region, ensuring they remain accessible to the Taranaki community now and in the future.
+Launched in June 2015 by the Rt Hon Helen Clark ONZ, the Puke Ariki Trust Taranaki Collection Fund is designed to give Puke Ariki quick access to the resources required to purchase objects of cultural significance to the region, ensuring they remain accessible to the Taranaki community now and in the future.

 Puke Ariki Trust Scholarship